Emergency Notification System

 - Hazardous Material Leaks

 - Homeland Security Notifications

 Unless manually added to the database, it will not include unlisted numbers, cell phones or Voice over IP (Broadband) phones.
 Those phone numbers can be manually entered into the system linked to a specific address.
 Once linked, the cell phone or unlisted number becomes essentially fixed to that location.
 Citizens who have recently moved into Greendale should register with the system and visitors can also temporarily register for a given time period.
 Phone numbers on the National Do Not Call List are already included.

 Please take a moment and register now by clicking on the Code Red link below.
-If you have questions regarding this program please contact Lt Bridgette Paul at the Greendale Police Department (414) 423-2121.
+If you have questions regarding this program please contact Lt Bridgette Musial at the Greendale Police Department (414) 423-2121.